bastiendmt/nest-blog/README.md

 - **Producer** `/producer`

-Producer is the main API which handles the creation of articles and authors.
+Producer is the main API which handles the creation of **articles** and **authors**.

-When an article is created, it is sent to the queue `articles_queue` to be processed by the consumer.
+When an article is created, a message is sent to the queue `articles_queue` to be processed by the consumer.

 The producer has a Swagger documentation available at `http://localhost:3000/docs` when the server is running.